20 Rep Squats

 Next session, add 5lbs.

-I think you can get quite a lot out of this even with a more conservative progression approach.
+I think you can get a lot out of this even with a more conservative progression approach.
 Either way, it ends up being quite the ordeal to get through.

 The original program dates back to the 1930’s.
 A classic 20 Rep Squat template usually looks something like this: